 - Vanilla.
 Cinnamon coffee cake wouldn’t be complete without the coziness of vanilla.

 - Streusel Topping.
 Flour, brown sugar, cinnamon, allspice, and butter create our wonderful streusel topping.
 It’s sweet, crumbly, and packed with warm spices.
+(I use a similar topping on Blueberry Buckle and Almond Berry Coffee Cake.)

 - Glaze.
 Powdered sugar, vanilla, and milk make up our glaze.
 It’s truly the “icing” on the (coffee) cake!